ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ```

 [Place](http://schema.org/Place) MAY use any of the [resources available in Schema.org](http://schema.org/geo) to describe places.
 Future profiles of RO-Crate may mandate the use of a subset of these.
-Any directory or file or _Context Entity_ may be geo-located.
+Any directory or file or _Contextual Entity_ may be geo-located.
 For example this file:

 ```json